Jade Greenough - Director

 At the age of 15 she began choreographing for the Rhythm Force Dance Company, from D’Ette & Co Dancers.
 Jade began teaching in 1998 and was on staff for D'Ette & Co.
 Dancers for twenty years.
 Jade also taught at several studios in the Phoenix, Arizona metroplex while attending Arizona State University where she studied dance education in 2001 - 2002.
 While at ASU Jade had the pleasure of becoming the assistant teacher for both beginning and intermediate Tap.
 In 1999 Jade was accepted as a member of TATD (Texas Association Teachers of Dancing), with an exam in Jazz.
 In 2008 Jade successfully passed her Examiners Exam in Tap and in 2019 her Examiners Exam in Jazz.
 Jade currently serves as the President elect for TATD.

 Jade graduated from Texas State University with a Bachelors of Fine Arts in Dance.
 She specializes in tap, ballet, jazz, musical theater, contemporary and hip hop for all ages.
 Jade has found a passion for dance that is undeniable.
 She brings energy, enthusiasm and laughter to all her classes.
 Jade has also had the pleasure of teaching both master classes and choreography to high schools and middle schools in the Austin and Bastrop areas.
 She has served on faculty at Tap It Up and TATD and enjoys spreading her love for the arts.
+In 2020 Jade became certified as a Progressing Ballet Technique Instructor, continuing her education to pass along to her ever growing students.
 Each day Jade is thankful for what dance has brought into her life.
 You can always hear her say, “Dance with your heart and your feet will always follow.”

 She then continued her education obtaining a Graduate degree in Criminal Justice from Boston University.
 Along the way, dance has always been a part of her busy schedule bringing her to D’Ette & Co.
 Dancers first as a student in 2008 and then as an instructor and office manager in 2014.
 She was an assistant choreographer of D’Ette & Co.
 Dancers Rhythm Force Dance Company from 2014 until 2017.
 She is proud to say her love of dance has filtered down to her daughters, both of whom actively dance at Pivotal.
-In 2015 Brittany was accepted as a member of TATD (Texas Association Teachers of Dancing), with an exam in Jazz.
-Brittany is also a Dance Pro with Flash Mob of America for the Texas region, helping to spread joy through dance to the unexpected.
+In 2015 Britt was accepted as a member of TATD (Texas Association Teachers of Dancing), with an exam in Jazz and has served on the Board of Directors since January 2020.
+Later in 2020 she became certified as a Progressing Ballet Technique Instructor, continuing her education to pass along to students.
+Britt is also a Dance Pro with Flash Mob of America for the Texas region, helping to spread joy through dance to the unexpected.

 Her passion for dance is what has brought her to us and is both inspiring and motivational for the young students she teaches.